 Disabilities come in a variety of forms.
 They include:

-A physical disability is generally one which impairs a person’s movement or negatively impacts their ability to engage in certain “primary life activities.”
+A physical disability generally impairs a person’s movement or negatively impacts their ability to engage in certain “primary life activities.”

-Although there are exceptions, it is usually quite easy to determine if someone has a physical disability because they will often rely on equipment to help them address their disability.
+Although there are exceptions, it is usually relatively easy to determine if someone has a physical disability because they often rely on equipment to help them address their disability.
 An example of such equipment would be a wheelchair.

-Medical disabilities may just sound like another term for physical disabilities.
-However, there are key differences between the two.
+Medical disabilities may sound like another term for physical disabilities.
+However, there are critical differences between the two.

 Mental health conditions that can affect one’s ability to participate in primary life activities may include (but are not necessarily limited to) schizophrenia, depression, bipolar disorder, etc.

-Contact an Los Angeles Disability Discrimination Attorney Today
+Contact A Los Angeles Disability Discrimination Attorney Today

-If you had been the victim of disability discrimination you may file a claim or lawsuit against your employer to pursue compensation or damages.
+If you have been the victim of disability discrimination, you may file a claim or lawsuit against your employer to pursue compensation or damages.
 Winning your case could result in:

 • Being reinstated if you lost your job.